 And so do cats.

-The Brutality of Formal Learning
+The Folly of Formal Learning

 Formal learning settings are almost always teacher-centered.
 If learner-centeredness isn’t done well, it is a recipe for disaster in terms of not only classroom management, but how the parents and community perceive the quality of learning that doesn’t pass the eye-test for academia.
 So if a teacher can’t design a learner-centered system with efficacy and craftsmanship, a well-designed teacher-centered arrangement will likely serve the students better.